PBLab/neural_collision_detection/docs/ongoing.rst

   The code for these figures will be located in ``ncd_post_process/create_neuron_id``.

-* The code in ``ncd_post_process/create_neuron_id/compare_collisions_with_density.py`` creates a scatter plot of the number of collisions as a function of the density of a given neuronal point (shown below).
-We see two population of points on the dendritic tree - the lower and upper one.
+* The code in ``ncd_post_process/create_neuron_id/compare_collisions_with_density.py``
+  creates a scatter plot of the number of collisions as a function of the density of a given neuronal point (shown below).
+We sometimes see two population of points on the dendritic tree - the lower and upper one.
 We see that the more complex a neural point is, the less likely it is to encounter a blood vessel.

 .. image:: coll_dens.png

 * Due to the two populations which are visible in the scatter plot, we wish to display the points of that upper cloud on a neuron, probably using Blender.
   We'd also like to change the scale of the y-axis, so that it would show the "probability of collision", i.e. the fraction of collisions a point experienced out of the total iteration steps it has undergone.
 The scale of the y-axis will be [0, 1], with 1 being a 100% chance to collide with a blood vessel in every iteration (= neuron orientation).

+* In May 26 I updated the y-axis of ``ncd_post_process/create_neuron_id/compare_collisions_with_density.py`` to be P(collision).
+This is calculated by dividing the number of collision by 100k, since we currently have 10k locations per cell, and we keep the data from 10 orientations.